mikewebbtech/mikewebbtech-hugo/content/articles/2019/2019-09-12-icloud-contacts-on-linux-2-years-on.md

 ---
-title: "iCloud contacts on Linux.
-2 years on"
+title: iCloud contacts on Linux.
+2 years on
 date: 2019-09-12T08:42:26
-summary: "Two years ago I began migrating away from the Appleverse to Linux and opensource.
-The biggest issue I faced was my calendars and contacts.
-I still use my iPhone and..."
+summary: Two years ago I began migrating looking at ways to use the Appleverse without Apple and extending collaborative features to Linux and open source.
+The solutions where technical and so "kludgy".
+Time and need of the masses has now made this now near native and easy to implement.
+draft:
+categories:
+  - home-lab
+tags:
+  - mac
+  - linux
+  - opensource
+series:
 ---

 Two years ago I began migrating away from the Appleverse to Linux and opensource.
 The biggest issue I faced was my calendars and contacts.
 I still use my iPhone and needed to have access and synchronisation between my phone and desktop.
 I overcame this issue and wrote a blog (<https://webby.land/2017/08/11/using-your-icloud-address-book-in-linux/> )